Ruzena Bajcsy

-Ruzena Bajcsy (born 1933 in Bratislava, now Slovakia) is an American engineer and computer scientist who specializes in robotics.
-She is professor of electrical engineering and computer science at the University of California, Berkeley, where she is also director emerita of CITRIS (the Center for Information Technology Research in the Interest of Society).
+Ruzena Bajcsy (born 28 May 1933) is an American engineer and computer scientist who specializes in robotics.
+She is professor of electrical engineering and computer sciences at the University of California, Berkeley, where she is also director emerita of CITRIS (the Center for Information Technology Research in the Interest of Society).

 She was previously professor and chair of computer science and engineering at the University of Pennsylvania, where she was the founding director of the University of Pennsylvania's General Robotics and Active Sensory Perception (GRASP) Laboratory, and a member of the Neurosciences Institute in the School of Medicine.
 She has also been head of the National Science Foundation's Computer and Information Science and Engineering Directorate, with authority over a $500 million budget.
-She supervised at least 26 doctoral students who received the Ph.D. at Pennsylvania.
+She supervised at least 26 doctoral students at the University of Pennsylvania.

 She was elected a member of the American Philosophical Society in 2005.

 She is the mother of computer-science professor Klara Nahrstedt.

 Early life

-Bajcsy was born in 1933 in Bratislava, now Slovakia to a Jewish family.
+Bajcsy was born on 28 May 1933 in Bratislava, Czechoslovakia (in today's Slovakia) to a Jewish family.
 Although her family was initially spared from Nazi concentration camps due to her father's work as a civil engineer, most of her adult relatives were killed by the Nazis in late 1944.
 Bajcsy and her sister, the only survivors in the immediate family, were supported as war orphans by the Red Cross; Bajcsy was later raised in orphanages and in foster care.

-A strong student in mathematics, she has said that she chose instead to study electrical engineering as a university student because the career prospects for mathematics students at the time led to teaching, which in Communist Eastern Europe required a commitment to Marxist-Leninist ideology that she was unwilling to provide.
+Her experiences during and after World War II deeply influenced her resilience and determination.
+Living under Communist rule in Czechoslovakia presented additional challenges, as access to higher education and professional opportunities was often dictated by political affiliations.
+A strong student in mathematics, she was drawn to its logical structure and problem-solving nature.
+However, she chose to study electrical engineering at Slovak University of Technology, as pursuing a career in mathematics at the time primarily led to teaching positions, which required a commitment to Marxist–Leninist ideology that she was unwilling to provide.

+Despite systemic barriers, Bajcsy excelled in her studies, navigating both gender biases in STEM fields and political pressures.
+She became increasingly interested in the challenge of making machines perceive and interpret their surroundings, a problem that had profound implications for fields ranging from robotics to medical imaging.
+At the time, early computer vision systems struggled with rigid, passive image processing methods, making them ineffective for real-world applications.
+Bajcsy recognized that human perception was inherently active, meaning people move, adjust their viewpoints, and interact with their environments to better understand them.
+She sought to translate this concept into computing by developing active perception, a framework where machines could change their viewpoints, adjust their sensors, and interact with objects dynamically to improve their understanding.